Modern Slavery and Human Trafficking Statement

 Date: April 21, 2023

 Purpose of this statement

-This statement (the Statement) is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act) on behalf of Reed Smith LLP (Reed Smith), which is incorporated in England and Wales (Reg.
+This statement (Statement) is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act) on behalf of Reed Smith LLP (Reed Smith), which is incorporated in England and Wales (Reg.
 No. 303620).
 Reed Smith is associated with Reed Smith LLP of Delaware, USA (Reed Smith U.S.).

-Recorded in the Statement are the actions taken by Reed Smith during 2021 to ensure that modern slavery and human trafficking do not take place within its supply chain and is not in any way associated with its business.
+Recorded in the Statement are the actions taken by Reed Smith during 2022 to ensure that modern slavery and human trafficking do not take place within its supply chain and are not in any way associated with its business.
 The Statement has been drafted following a thorough process of review by our Modern Slavery Working Group, which included an analysis of our performance against key performance indicators as defined in previous statements.

-Tamara Box, Europe & Middle East (EME) managing partner and designated member of Reed Smith, approved this Statement on April 21, 2022.
+Tamara Box, Europe & Middle East (EME) managing partner and designated member of Reed Smith, approved the Statement on April 21, 2023.

-Our goals are to always be “doing the right thing,” and to work to the highest professional standards.
+Our goal is to always “do the right thing,” and to work to the highest professional standards.
 Our commitment to these goals is reflected in how we run our firm.
-Through our Responsible Business program, we play an active part in the community, supporting others and bringing about beneficial change wherever we can.

-The UK government proposed an amendment to the Act in 2020 to require that any statement, produced pursuant to the Act, must include information on six areas.
-In anticipation of that proposed change, we set out in the Statement our response to each of the six proposed mandatory areas.
+The UK government proposed an amendment to the Act in 2020 to require that any statement produced pursuant to the Act must include information on six areas.
+Our Statement details our response to each of the six proposed mandatory areas.